 Another way to fight frizz is to use a shampoo that's free of sulfates.
 Sulfates are harsh detergents that strip the hair of its natural oils, dehydrating it and leading to frizz.
 They can be especially damaging for curly hair, which is already naturally drier than straight hair.

 On the other hand, products containing glycerin can be an effective solution for frizz.
-Glycerin is a hydrating agent, which means that it'll keep your hair moisturized throughout the day.
+Glycerin is a hydrating agent that keeps your hair moisturized throughout the day.
 Moisturized hair creates a closed cuticle so that moisture from the air won't cause the shaft to swell.
 Glycerin can also help mend damaged hair and prevent further breakage.

 4. Keep Your Hands Off